HILL

 Pressman and Wildavsky, 1973

-The lab work approaches projects in the areas of Mobility, Land, Air + Water, from an integrated and interdisciplinary perspective.
-We work on mobility research focused on air quality and pollution mitigation, analyze land use policy in relation to tree canopies and have a deep engagement with the integration of land use and transport.
-We seek to learn from existing practices in order to identify barriers and nurture opportunities to build sustainable and equitable communities for the 21st century and beyond.
+The lab’s work interrogates three types of infrastructures – mobility, regulatory and environmental – from an integrated and multidisciplinary perspective.
+We work on mobility research focused on air quality and pollution mitigation, analyze land use policy in relation to tree canopies, employing protocols that engage varied ways of understanding and knowing.
+Throughout our work, we seek to learn from existing practices in order to identify barriers and nurture opportunities to build sustainable and equitable communities for the 21st century and beyond.

 The lab works on projects related to new urban mobility, transport governance and infrastructure financing.
 Current projects are guided by several questions: How do local (sub-state) government and community actors respond to new responsibilities and burdens of 21st century transportation?
-How do they finance and govern new technologies and adopt emerging solutions to enhance the movement of people?
-How does the implementation of transport infrastructure and policies interact with existing patterns of segregation and marginalization?
+How do they finance and govern new technologies to enhance the movement of people?
+How does implementation of policy solutions interact with patterns of segregation and marginalization?

 You can find recent articles based on this research in the Journal of Transport Geography, Journal of Planning Education and Research, and Journal of the American Planning Association.